francis-chris5/Creatures/README.md

 ------------------------------------------------------------------------------------------------------------
   add_tiger.py:

-   images of several different species of tigers were used to create this (2 Sumatran and 1 Bengal), the dimensions were an average taken across "all" species an hour of searching could turn up.
+   images of several different species of tigers were used to create this (2 Sumatran and 1 Bengal), the dimensions were an average taken across "all" species a few minutes of searching could turn up.

 ------------------------------------------------------------------------------------------------------------